zkxs/simple-crosshair-overlay/README.md

 ## Features

 - Works on any application that's not fullscreen exclusive.
 You **must** use windowed or borderless-windowed mode on your game.
 This was an intentional design choice, as rendering into a fullscreen-exclusive game is not anticheat-compatible.
 - Performant: the overlay is only redrawn when you change the crosshair.
+CPU and memory usage are minimal, and the GPU isn't used at all.
 - Minimal UI: managed via a tray icon and hotkeys.
-- Comes with a simple default crosshair that can be scaled to your preference
+- Comes with a simple default crosshair that can be scaled and recolored to your preference.
 - Can use custom PNG images as crosshairs.
-Alpha is not only supported: it's mandatory.
-Because why would you want an opaque rectangle as your crosshair?
-- Crosshair settings are saved when you exit the application.
-- No sprawling installation.
-The only file this program uses is small configuration saved in `%appdata%\simple-crosshair-overlay`.
+- No installer.
+The application is completely portable.
+The only file this program creates is small configuration saved in `%appdata%\simple-crosshair-overlay`.

 ## Installation